Chairman’s Corporate Governance Report

 Principle 10 - Communicate how the Company is governed and is performing by maintaining dialogue with shareholders and other relevant stakeholders

-This Corporate Governance Report is included within the Corporate Governance section of the Tristel website and is reviewed and updated regularly.
+This Corporate Governance Report is included within the Company’s annual report and the Corporate Governance section of the Tristel website.
+It is reviewed and updated regularly.

 Board of Directors